 - Natural gas is the cleanest burning alternative fuel.
 Exhaust emissions from CNG vehicles are much lower than those from equivalent gasoline-powered vehicles.
 For instance, CNG vehicles emissions of carbon monoxide are approximately 70% lower, non-methane organic gas emission are 89% lower, and oxides of nitrogen emissions are 87% lower.
 In addition to these reductions in pollutants, CNG vehicles also emit significantly lower amounts of greenhouse gases and toxins than do gasoline vehicles. - Dedicated CNG vehicles produce little or no evaporative emissions during fuelling and use.
 For gasoline vehicles, evaporative and fuelling emissions account for at least 50% of a vehicle's total hydrocarbon emissions.
-Dedicated CNG vehicles also can reduce carbon dioxide exhaust emissions by almost 20%. - Exposure to the levels of suspended fine particles matter found in many U.S. cities has been shown to increase the risk of respiratory illness.
+Dedicated CNG vehicles also can reduce carbon dioxide exhaust emissions by almost 20%. - Exposure to the levels of suspended fine particles matter found in many U.S. Exposure to the levels of suspended fine particles matter found in many U.S. cities has been shown to increase the risk of respiratory illness.
 Diesel exhaust is under review as a hazardous air pollutant.
-Natural gas engines produce only tiny - Green House Gases, natural gas contains less carbon than any other fossil fuel, and thus produces lower CO2 emissions per vehicle mile traveled.
-While and thus produces to white compressed natural gas vehicles do emit methane, another principle greenhouse gas, any slight increase in methane emissions would be more than offset by a gas, any singular man of set by a substantial reduction in CO2 emissions compared to other fuels.
-CNG vehicles also emit very low levels of carbon monoxide (approximately) 70%nlower than a also entit very to the vehicles and volatile organic compounds.
-Although these comparable gasoline vehicles and volatile organic compounds. two pollutants are not themselves greenhouse gases, they play an important role in two pontulants are not methane and some other greenhouse gases in the helping to break down methane and some other greenhouse gases in the atmosphere, and thus increase the global rate of methane decomposition.
+Natural gas engines produce only tiny amounts of matter. - 4 Green House Gases, natural gas contains less carbon than any other fossil fuel, and thus produces lower $CO_2$ emissions per vehicle mile traveled.
+While compressed natural gas vehicles do emit methane, another principle greenhouse gas, any slight increase in methane emissions would be more than offset by a substantial reduction in $CO_2$ emissions compared to other fuels.
+CNG vehicles also emit very low levels of carbon monoxide (approximately) 70% nlower than a comparable gasoline vehicles and volatile organic compounds.
+Although these two pollutants are not themselves greenhouse gases, they play an important role in helping to break down methane and some other greenhouse gases in the atmosphere, and thus increase the global rate of methane decomposition.

-Vehicle emissions By PETROL (gms/km) By CNG (gms/km) Daily reductions (Kgs/day)

-Carbon dioxide 272 212 465144

-Carbon monoxide 3.80 0.90 22482

-Nox 0.52 0.33 1473

-Sulphur dioxide 0.21 0.01 1550

-Particulates 0.0035 0.00 27

-0.01 0.00 78

-Benzene 0.001 0.00 8

-1,3 Butadiene 0.001 490762

-Total
+By CNG Bv PETROL Daily reductions Vehicle emissions (gms/km) (Kgs/day) (gms/km) 212 465144 272 Carbon dioxide 0.90 Carbon monoxide 3.80 22482 0.52 0.33 1473 Nox 0.21 0.01 1550 Sulphur dioxide 0.00 27 0.0035 Particulates 0.00 78 0.01 Benzene 0.00 8 0.001 1,3 Butadiene 490762 Total